RugalBernstein02/Calculator/README.md

 <img src="images/memory-1.png" width="50%">

-Note that the "M" status light turns green, to indicate that a non-zero value is stored in memory.
+Note that the "M" status light turns green, to indicate that a non-zero value is stored in memory. (this is circled in the picture above)

 Press `M+` again, to add that number to memory again: